weplanx/go/README.md

 # Gin Planx

-Use gorm to quickly generate the CRUD function API of the gin framework
+Use gorm to quickly generate the function API of the gin framework